sonicfurqan/CSS-101/13. Transformation/readme.md

 ## transform-origin
-    using this proerty we can define the the pivot point from whare transform will orgin it takes default value like left,right,center
+    using this property we can define  the pivot point from whare transform will orgin it takes default value like left,right,center
     and also the px,rem,%
 ```css